josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🥺_dont_be_upset_daddy_dragon_a_woman_saved_a_whole_dragon_last_time_too.md

 ("The Zhang family, among several Hui Muslims with Kaifeng Jewish ancestry call themselves "fake Muslims" since they are openly proud of their ancestry.
 Instead of being absorbed into Han, a portion of the Jews of China of Kaifeng became Hui Muslims."
 Sometimes I think our spirit animal might be the memetic goose from Untitled Goose Game: "I like to cause problems on ourpose". 🤣🤣🤣)

+(Name me ONE classical Torah scholar who is not at least a little bit *difficult*.
+I'll wait.)

 ---

 We're also really butt hurt for some reason over their journalistic docility engine as an idea?